learning-zone/python-basics/README.md

 4
 7

-`**kwargs` takes keyword arguments when we don’t know how many there will be:
+`**kwargs` takes keyword arguments when we don't know how many there will be:

 ```py
 def func(**kwargs):